BlackFoxgamingstudio/NETCORE/README.md

 ![Image of PoC test1](https://raw.githubusercontent.com/BlackFoxgamingstudio/NETCORE/master/test1.png) Testing a .NETCORE Web API that I can deploy to Azure.
 The first test needs to take project tasks to be used in Project views in the Oneforall app.

-{add Text}
 ![Image of PoC test2](https://raw.githubusercontent.com/BlackFoxgamingstudio/NETCORE/master/test2.png)

-{add Text}
-![Image of PoC test3](https://raw.githubusercontent.com/BlackFoxgamingstudio/NETCORE/master/test3.png) This activity map is fitered in a jinja2 template to only show Activity in the feed that have an "account" name that matches the Name of the project. this project has been created in the oneforall application to show how the Actvity Feed takes data from the .NET Api
+![Image of PoC test3](https://raw.githubusercontent.com/BlackFoxgamingstudio/NETCORE/master/test3.png) This activity feed is fitered in a jinja2 template to only show Activity in the feed that have an "account" name that matches the Name of the project. this project has been created in the oneforall application to show how the Actvity Feed takes data from the .NET Api

 1. Config